 Visiting international students should use the following information to determine their immigration status.
-After determining immigration status, students should refer to the How to Register page for step-by-step instructions on how to register for Summer Term courses at Boston University.
+After determining your immigration status, please refer to the How to Register page for step-by-step instructions on how to register for Summer Term courses at Boston University.

-To study full-time at Boston University during the summer, international students must have an F-1 student visa.
-Full-time enrollment is defined as registration for a minimum of 8 credits in one summer session or 12 credits for both sessions.
+To study full-time at Boston University during the summer, you must be in F-1 student status.
+Full-time enrollment is defined as registration for a minimum of 8 credits in one summer session or 12 credits over both sessions.

-- Students who do not currently have an F-1 student visa can apply for one.
-In order to do this, you must obtain an I-20 form from Boston University.
-Please refer to Section A on the How to Register page for information on obtaining an I-20 from BU.
+- If you do not currently have an F-1 student visa, you can apply for one.
+In order to apply for an F-1 visa to the U.S., you must first obtain an I-20 immigration form from Boston University.
+Please refer to Section A on the How to Register page for information on obtaining an I-20 from Boston University.

-- Students who are currently enrolled at another college/university program on an F-1 visa in spring 2013, and who will continue studying at that same school/university in fall 2013, can study at Boston University on their current F-1 visa.
+- If you are currently enrolled at another college/university program in F-1 status in Spring 2018 and will continue studying at that same school/university in Fall 2018, you may be able to study at Boston University on your current F-1 student immigration status.
 Please refer to Section B on the How to Register page for information on how to enroll.
 Students in this situation are eligible to study full-time or part-time.

-- Current F-1 students whose current I-20s will expire or whose college/university programs will end before enrolling in Summer Term must obtain an I-20 from Boston University for their summer study.
+- If you are a current F-1 student with an active I-20 that will expire or you are enrolled in an academic program that will end before enrolling in Summer Term, you must obtain an I-20 from Boston University for summer study.

-- Students who are currently enrolled in English language, non-degree, or other short-term programs will likely need to enroll full-time to qualify for F-1 student immigration sponsorship and should obtain an I-20 from Boston University.
+- If you are currently enrolled in an English language, non-degree or other short-term program, you will likely need to enroll full-time to qualify for F-1 student immigration sponsorship and should obtain an I-20 from Boston University.